Understanding what works

 - A service where children are supported by and within their own family/community wherever possible

 Hampshire is re-designing its Children’s Social Care Service with a focus on three key areas:

-Hampshire will use its role as a PiP to build and develop internal capacity and resilience in order to be able to effectively support, enable and build learning within the sector.
-Hampshire’s sector led offer will be developed and delivered in phases, working in collaboration with regional partners to support the development of a culture of self improvement within the sector.
+Hampshire has used its role as a PiP to build and develop internal capacity and resilience in order to be able to effectively support, enable and build learning within the sector.
+Hampshire’s sector led offer will be developed and delivered in three phases, working in collaboration with regional partners to support the development of a culture of self-improvement within the sector.
 The phases are: